robomq/robomq.io/docs/gettingStarted.md

 #Subscription plans

-If you are ready to get started with a [paid subscription](http://www.robomq.io/#price), reach out to us on our website at [Contact us](http://robomq.io/#contact) and we will be happy to get you started and setup in couple of hours.
+If you are ready to get started with a <a href="https://www.robomq.io/#price" target="_blank">paid subscription</a>, reach out to us on our website at <a href="https://www.robomq.io/#contact" target="_blank">Contact us</a> and we will be happy to get you started and setup in couple of hours.

 There are following subscription options available: